 It’s easy to become frustrated when your children come to you for everything.
 It’s a little…annoying when your toddler comes crashing down the stairs for the third time in 15 minutes to tell you her sibling “looks at her strange.”

-On the other hand, you don’t want your children to keep you in the dark about key events.
+On the other hand, you don’t want your children to keep you in the dark about important events such as bullying at school and secrets that adults have asked them to keep.
+Red flags for you to explore should always be welcomed and encouraged to discuss.

 This post may contain affiliate links.
 Full disclosure here.